Alchemist21/Alchemist21/README.md

 ## Hello beautiful people of the Internet 👋

-I'm Louell and I'm a Code-aholic.
-I enjoy learning about NFTs, Digital Identity, Metaverse, AR/VR, Defi's and DAO's.
-I love Hackathons, Iterating problems and learning new frameworks whether it be web applications, social science or even healthcare.
+Web Developer who loves NFTs, Digital Identity, Metaverse, AR/VR, Defi's and DAO's.
+I enjoy Hackathons, Iterating problems and learning new frameworks.

 - 🔭 I’m currently working on Front End Frameworks and Startups
 - 🌱 Currently Studying: Any Javascript Library I fancy with a dash of Solidity and CSS
 - 👯 I’m looking to collaborate on/with: NFTs || Defi || DAOs || AR/VR || Startup Founders